josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Forgive me, but I can't imagine being excited that this technology accelerating inequality is helping me save a little time on writing code.

+I can't fathom an AI agent enabling a level of efficiency that would make me happy to trade this scale of societal destruction for it.

 I have to imagine such excitement would require me to think none of this could happen to _me_, or to anybody who matters to me.

 Or, at the very least: that it's all undeniably unfortunate, but ultimately, in service to some greater good.
-Merely a glitch to be ironed out.
+A justifiable tradeoff; a glitch to be ironed out.

 <CalloutPlusQuote>